cy-rae/dhbw-tube/README.md

 - Skaffold is used to deploy the application, which enables automatic recovery of resources in the event of failures.
 - Most resources are defined in Kubernetes configuration files and are installed with kubectl.
 - Prometheus and Grafana are installed via Helm.
+- A metric server is being used to provide metrics for the horizontal and vertical pod autoscalers.

 In the following sections, the Kubernetes resources used in the DHBW-Tube application are described in detail.